AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 ![[Pasted image 20251010154948.png]]

 But didn't we already learn to do all this?
 Yes, and now we're going to spice this little scene up by adding geometry shader magic to this scene.

+For learning purposes we're first going to create what is called a **pass-through** geometry shader that takes a point primitive as its input and passes